Safari not working? Fix common Safari issues with this guide

 Safari is one of the most used browsers loved for its simplicity and privacy-focused features.
 But, something may go wrong even with the best of software; and sometimes Mac users find themselves in a situation when Safari just isn't working correctly.
 Luckily, it can be fixed.

 When Safari is not responding or keeps crashing, the first thing you should do is find out why it behaves like that.
 In this article, we will discuss common issues with Safari, explain what causes the problems, and show you how to fix them.
 Let's go!

 Apple has devoted a lot of efforts to create one of the most powerful browsers there is.
 They update the Safari browser regularly, fixing more and more bags with every release.
 But, new issues appear as well, giving Apple developers room for improvement.
 Here are some of the Safari problems users experience:

 - Safari not responding

 - "Safari can not be opened because of a problem" message

 One of the frequent issues users experience is Safari crashing.
 There can be plenty of reasons why Safari doesn't respond and result in either crashing or freezing.
 The problem becomes more complicated when users can't open Safari even after the reset.
 What may cause Safari issues described above:

 - Too many tabs opened

-- Too much cache, downloads, and history logs that were cleaned a long time ago
+- Too much cache, downloads, and history logs that have not been cleaned for a long time

 - Older version of macOS